 However, I have found a solution!
 The First Wonder boxes from First News, a monthly subscription box that is jam-packed with activities, facts, games, toys, quizzes, word-searches, model-building, colouring, spot the difference and much more.

-Based on the KS1 curriculum with themed boxes and targeted to ages 4-7, the colourful boxes arrive at the front door addressed to the child once every fourth Friday – just in time for the weekend.
+Based on the KS1 curriculum with themed boxes and targeted to ages 4-7, the colourful boxes arrive at the front door addressed to the kids fortnightly – just in time for the weekend.

 We received 3 boxes to try out and opening each of them up, there is a leaflet outlining the contents and activities for each one.
 Our “castles” themed box had:

 - A Castles Activity book

 - A craft stick to make a jester mask

 The whole box then opens up to create a knight’s playing field, complete with moat and a place for stickers.
 The activity book is full of such great and interesting facts for kids (and grown-ups – not ashamed to admit I learnt a thing or two!) about UK castles, along activities specific to the child’s age and box theme, such as jester jokes, saving the knight from the maze and parts of a castle word-search.

 The book ends with a challenge on what you have learnt with a certificate to fill out for completing all the activities!
 Ben was super proud of his certificate as a castle virtuoso and has proudly stuck it on his bedroom door telling me he is “going to live in a massive castle with lots of knights” one day.